 Seedling Quantities and Varieties

-Seedling sales open July 1, and deliveries begin the first week in December.
+Seedling sales open July 5, and deliveries begin the first week in December.
 Buyers can receive orders at their local GFC office or pick them up at GFC’s Flint River Nursery in Byromville.
 To place an order you may visit our online store!
-If you would rather pay by check, you may call Shawn Akins in our Macon office at 478-751-3520 to place your order and receive your total order amount.
-Checks can then be mailed to Georgia Forestry Commission, P.O.
-Box 100269, Atlanta, GA 30384-0269.
+If you would rather pay by check, please mail your order and your check to Georgia Forestry Commission, 5645 Riggins Mill Road, Dry Branch, GA 31020.

 NOTE: The shipping address you provide is for our records.
 Orders are shipped to the GFC County Unit you select with your order.
 View our Seedling Delivery Schedule (Dec-Jan-Feb) and before placing order.
 Delivery dates may change due to the nature of our products.

 NOTE: Prices vary.
 Discounts are available for orders of 10,000 hardwoods or 100,000 pines.